smherdgn/react-in-app-monitor/README.md

     *   Each log item shows its type (with an icon), relevant data, and timestamp.
     *   Expandable sections for API calls (to see request/response bodies) and errors (to see stack traces).

 The entire UI is responsive and adapts to light/dark themes based on user selection.
+Styling is done with plain CSS variables defined in `index.html`.

 ## Technical Details